-There are many great insights in this review, and what becomes clear is the unsatisfactory way conflict at work is currently approached.
-Informal/formal processes and mediation aren’t very successful and it seems that capacity and capability issues for managers and HR professionals mean a lack of attention to an extremely costly issue in the workplace.
-There are some conclusions about cultivating more trust and developing creativity around solving conflict at work.
+There are many great insights in this review.
+What becomes clear is the unsatisfactory way conflict at work is currently approached.
+Informal/formal processes and mediation aren’t very successful.
+It seems that capacity and capability issues for managers and HR professionals mean a lack of attention to an extremely costly issue in the workplace.
+There are some conclusions about cultivating more trust and developing creativity around solving the conflict at work.

-When married couples claim they “have never had a cross word”; the general consensus is they are either completely deluded or the relationship isn’t very deep.
+When married couples claim they “have never had a cross word”.
+The general consensus is they are either completely deluded or the relationship isn’t very deep.
 (I do believe such relationships exist, I just haven’t actually seen one, but I know you are out there!).
 Likewise, if all conflict were erased from the workplace, there is a slight feeling of unease because it might all seem a tad sterile.
-Some conflict is inevitable at work, and some of that can be seen as a healthy conflict.
+Some conflict is inevitable at work.
+Some of that can be seen as a healthy and harnessing the power of conflict.

 Research on “constructive controversy” or “constructive conflict”, asserts that structured conflict can, in fact, lead to innovation and creativity.
 There is also a general consensus that conflict can be meaningful and is necessary for the workplace.
-As a coach, I have found that there are many ways conflict can be approached which can mean an increase in self-awareness, learning and growth.
-Some of the ways conflict can be seen as a positive are by
+As a coach, I have found that there are many ways to harness the power of conflict, which can mean an increase in self-awareness, learning and growth.
+Some of the ways conflict can be seen as positive are by

 1. Recognising and changing entrenched patterns of creating and resolving disputes

 Use conflict to become aware of conflict resolution styles.
 Becoming aware there are (often unconscious) ways we prefer to deal with conflict can often break the patterns parties involved in the conflict have become entrenched in.
 Pointing to different styles and becoming aware of different ways of managing conflict in different situations can raise awareness of one’s effectiveness in such situations.

 2. Releasing negative energy